tirimid/tirimid.net/artistic/quevish.md

 them (like if you're talking about a toy doll designed to look like a human), you would use the appropriate masculine / feminine / third gender pronoun.

-And the number classes are defined like this:
+The number classes are defined like this:

 * Single: used for singular, cohesive units (e.g. a body may consist of trillions of cells, but "a body" is a singular unit on a macro scale)